 ART SHOULD HURT

-It certainly can be used for kata or cutting practice.
-1045 carbon steel blades are often passed off as higher grade steels if well tempered like these swords are - and weighing only 2.3lbs with bo-hi it's a fast, nimble blade in its own right despite having a longer blade (27.75") than most blades of this style - and is decorated with a faux hamon temper line and a lightly etched, machined Dragon Horimomo near the base.
+And this blade has some extra features; weighing only 2.3lbs with bo-hi it's a fast, nimble blade in its own right despite being a few inches longer than most blades of this style - and is decorated with a lightly etched Dragon Horimono (traditional sword blade engraving) near the base.

 Apart from your typical square tsuba (supposedly so it was easy to stand on if the sheathed sword is placed against a wall and used to get up higher) the most prominent feature of this blade is the faux leather wrapped handle over genuine rayskin, it's comfortable in the hand and provides a tight grip even in the most grim circumstances..